Post

-A Detailed Guide on Agile Software Testing Metrics in 2024
+A Detailed Guide on Agile Software Testing Metrics

 Software testing metrics are crucial for every agile team member, testers, QA managers, project managers, and others, as these metrics help to effectuate the software testing process one step forward.
 Typically, all activities done by software testers or QA teams are essentially measured, reported, and tracked with the help of these testing metrics.
 There is no better way to improve agile software testing than to measure the software testing progress leveraging some effective software testing metrics.